Tom Cruise

 Tom Cruise’s string of hit movies continued through the thriving 1990s, with A Few Good Men (1992), Jack (“You Can’t Handle the Truth!”)
 Nicholson, John Grisham’s The Firm (1993) with Gene Hackman, and his first-period role, as a dashing Lestat in the Anne Rice/Neil Jordan adaptation, Interview with the Vampire: The Vampire Chronicles (1994) with Brad Pitt, Antonio Banderas, Kirsten Dunst, and Christian Slater.

 The business decision (with three-decade-long partner Paula Wagner) to produce and star in Brian De Palma’s Mission: Impossible (1996) is the most crucial of Tom Cruise’s career, not only launching his extraordinarily successful producing career (he’s been the lead, hands-on producer for 14 features) but sealing his superstar status and setting the course for his most important franchise project.
-Just as crucial in a different way was his work with Cameron Crowe, in Vanilla Sky (2001) but particularly in perhaps Cruise’s most beloved performance as a cocky sports agent title character in Jerry Maguire (1996), which earned Cruise his second Oscar nomination.
+Just as crucial differently was his work with Cameron Crowe, in Vanilla Sky (2001) but particularly in perhaps Cruise’s most beloved performance as a cocky sports agent title character in Jerry Maguire (1996), which earned Cruise his second Oscar nomination.

 Oddly overlooked or downplayed in some Tom Cruise surveys is his remarkable work with Stanley Kubrick as Dr. Bill Harford in Eyes Wide Shut (1999), his final and most intense film with Kidman, in which the stars’ marriage and the on-screen marriage seemed to bleed into each other in almost meta ways.
-A notorious control freak on his own productions, Cruise spent two years in production with Kubrick and quickly learned how to work under a filmmaker controlling every aspect of production.
+A notorious control freak in his productions, Cruise spent two years in production with Kubrick and quickly learned how to work under a filmmaker controlling every aspect of production.

 Cruise has noted that he learned how to be a producer from his time with Kubrick, and returned the favor by narrating Stanley Kubrick: A Life in Pictures (2001), made by Warner Bros. honoring Kubrick after his sudden death during the final phase of Eyes Wide Shut’s post-production.
 Magnolia appeared later that same year (earning Cruise his only supporting actor Oscar nomination), making 1999 the most distinctive year in Cruise’s filmography.